How Much Do Mortgage Advisors Charge?

 • Cancellation fees

-There are some fees which won’t reflect in your final bill and are exclusively for the broker themselves.
-Every mortgage broker within the UK must either be regulated by the FCA (Financial Conduct Authority) or be the agent of a regulated firm, and must pay a fee to be regulated.
+Some fees won’t reflect in your final bill and are exclusively for the broker themselves.
+Every mortgage broker within the UK must either be regulated by the FCA (Financial Conduct Authority) or be the agent of a regulated firm and pay a fee to be regulated.

 To avoid the shock of acquiring extra fees, get in touch.
 The expert advisors we work with will be clear about the fees they charge, or we can pass you to a broker who won’t charge a fee, should your circumstances allow it.